-Wellbeing, put simply, is “how we are doing” as an individual.
-It includes our quality of life, happiness, physical health and mental health.
+Wellbeing, includes our quality of life, happiness, physical health and mental health.

 Maybe you are feeling that you are struggling a bit and aren’t sure where get support, or you want to make lifestyle changes but are not sure where to start.
 Perhaps you are feeling lonely and you’d like to meet new people.
 If this sounds familiar then one of our team can help you improve your wellbeing both on a one to one basis or one of our friendly groups.

-Our group activities are friendly, relaxed and welcoming and a great way of meeting new people(please note our groups are not running at present due to coronavirus).
+Our group activities are friendly, relaxed and welcoming and a great way of meeting new people.

 However, if you’d like one to one support initially, then we can offer that too.
-Community Health Trainers can help you improve your wellbeing by helping you plan a routine, suggest tools to be more mindful and relax and to be a listening ear to help you off load.
+Our Health Improvement Practitioners can help you improve your wellbeing by helping you plan a routine, suggest tools to be more mindful and relax and to be a listening ear to help you off load.

 Our staff can also support you to get out and about, find out what’s on in your area, make new friends and build your confidence.